gallaure/outbound/getting-started.md

 ![Amplify authentication flow](images/auth/3.png)

-## 7. Deploy the changes to the production environment
+## 7. Deploy the changes to the live environment

 Deply the changes to GitHub to kick off a new build in the Amplify console